-EGI plans to release UMD 1.1 on 1 Aug 2011.
+EGI plans to release UMD 1.1 on 5 Sep 2011.

-UMD 1.1 is planned to provide EMI products of priority “B” through “D”.R 3 One product, StoRM was originally categorised as priority “C”, is not listed here as it was not included in the initial release of EMI-1 [R 3] and its inclusion in subsequent EMI-1 minor releases is not known.
+UMD 1.1 is planned to provide EMI products of priority “C”, “D” and “uncategorised”.
+Three products were not included in the EMI-1 release [R 3] as opposed to initial plans: StoRM, HYDRA and FTS.
+However, all three products are expected to be part of the EMI 1.1 release due in a couple of weeks, and inclusion in UMD 1.1 is reasonable.

 UMD 1.1 also tentatively features IGE products, subject to resolution of its accounting issues, or a decision by sites to request it nonetheless.